Skip to main content

 We’ve taken a whole school approach

-We have co-designed a wellbeing room at Queen Victoria School, which serves as the hub to deliver a variety of activities to facilitate discussion and positive action for pupils, staff and parents to better understand and improve mental health and wellbeing.
+We have co-designed a wellbeing room at Queen Victoria School, which serves as the hub to deliver a variety of mental health and wellbeing activities.

 One-to-one support